Skip to main content

 Tonight you’ll bed down in the countryside before your next day’s adventure.
 Head eastwards to Vatnajökull National Park, where you’ll find Svartifoss waterfall, surrounded by hexagonal columns of basalt.

-The waterfall is fed by the Vatnajökull glacier, which is also the origin of the white and blue icebergs of the Jökulsárlón glacier lagoon.
+The Vatnajökull Glacier feeds the waterfall.
+This is what also gives rise to the white and blue icebergs of the Jökulsárlón Glacier Lagoon.
 This magical place has an almost surreal energy.
 Pause to watch the icebergs drift out to sea, and you’ll see what we mean.

 Days 4–5: Golden Circle & Snæfellsnes peninsula